MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/create-arc-virtual-machines.md

 [!INCLUDE [hci-applies-to-23h2](../../includes/hci-applies-to-23h2.md)]

 This article describes how to create an Arc VM starting with the VM images that you've created on your Azure Stack HCI cluster.
-You can create Arc VMs using the Azure portal.
+You can create Arc VMs using the Azure CLI, Azure portal, or Azure Resource Manager template.

 ## About Azure Stack HCI cluster resource